Explore Brno - The 10 Best Attractions for First-Time Visitors

 Today you can go on a guided tour of the almost completely untouched bunker, or maybe even sleep overnight if you're up for it.
 Not something that attracted me, but it will definitely be an experience (or nightmare?) to remember for life.

-If you want to see more pictures, I recommend that you visit Maria at Fantasy Dining, who made one visit inside the shelter.
+If you want to see more pictures, I recommend that you visit Maria at Fantasy Dining, who visited inside the shelter.

 a barn on a roof for a hostel